Noctilucent Clouds in Scotland

 How do Noctilucent Clouds form?

-Noctilucent clouds are comprised of tiny ice crystals combining with dust particles at very high altitudes of up to 279,000 ft / 85 km - higher than any other clouds on Earth - when temperatures and pressures in the upper atmosphere (Mesosphere) meet the right conditions.
+Noctilucent clouds are comprised of tiny ice crystals combining with dust particles at very high altitudes of up to 279,000 ft / 85 km - higher than any other clouds on Earth - when cold temperatures and pressure in the upper atmosphere (Mesosphere) meet the right conditions.

 It's possible the dust and water involved in the creation of Noctilucent clouds are created by natural phenomena such as meteors and volcanos, but man-made pollution could also be a cause.